SolaceProducts/solace-java-spring-boot/README.md

 final JCSMPSession session = solaceFactory.createSession();
 ```

 The `SpringJCSMPFactory` is a wrapper of the singleton `JCSMPFactory` which contains an associated `JCSMPProperties`.
-This facilitates the dependency injection by Spring but otherwise maintains the familiar `JCSMPFactory` interface known to users of the Solace Java API.
+This facilitates auto-wiring by Spring but otherwise maintains the familiar `JCSMPFactory` interface known to users of the Solace Java API.

 ### Updating your Application Properties